team-approx-bayes/team-approx-bayes.github.io/_pages/people.md

 <!-- show_excerpts: true -->
 ---

+The Approximate Bayesian Inference Teams is a diverse group of people that encourages a multi-cultural <br>
+environment, we think this is a key ingredient for any successful workplace, even more so for research.

+We are committed to establishing a welcoming environment for people of any ethnicity and gender, and as <br>
+such we encourage applications from any minority.

-If you are interested in joining us, please see [here](../vacancies/) for available programmes.
+If you are interested in joining us, please check the news or see [here](../vacancies/) for available RIKEN programmes.

 <section class="page__content cf">
 <div class="entries-{{ entries_layout }}">